soverenio/helm-charts-testing/README.md

 # Soveren sample testing environment

-This chart deploys a Soveren testbed into your existing Kubernetes cluster This allows you to evaluate Soveren's functionality hands-on, without the need to manage your own traffic.
+This chart deploys a Soveren testbed into your existing Kubernetes cluster.
+This allows you to evaluate Soveren's functionality hands-on, without the need to manage your own traffic.

 ## Pre-requisites